schollz/find3/doc/tracking_your_phone.md

 The **server** is already specified as https://cloud.internalpositioning.com, the public server.
-If you are hosting your own server, you can change this to the address of your self-hosted server.
-[See here if you want to setup your own server](/docs/server_setup/).
+If you are hosting your own server, you can change this to the address of your self-hosted server, `http://YOURADDRESS` (make sure to keep the http/https in the address).
+See the [Server setup](/doc/server_setup.md) document to learn how to setup your own server.

 ## Learn some locations